jecki/DHParser/Introduction.md

 humanities.
 It has shown the probably most important use case of DHParser, i.e. as a frontend-technology form XML-encodings.
-Of course, it can just as well be used as a frontend for any other kind of structured data, like SQL or graph-strcutured data.
+Of course, it can just as well be used as a frontend for any other kind of structured data, like SQL or graph-structured data.
 The latter is by the way is a very reasonable alternative to XML for edition projects with a complex transmission history.
 See Andreas Kuczera's Blog-entry on ["Graphdatenbanken für Historiker"](http://mittelalter.hypotheses.org/5995).